difischer/VISION-Python-3/README.md

-# VISION (Python 3)
+# VISION : VISION: VIdeo StabilisatION using automatic features selection

 A python port for VISION: VIdeo StabilisatION using automatic features selection for image velocimetry analysis in rivers.

-VISION: VIdeo StabilisatION using automatic features selection

-VISION.py is a python port of VISION.m, a function aiming at stabilising videos for image velocimetry analyses in rivers.

 ## Input

 - `filename`: The name of the video file, e.g.: 'RawVideo.avi'
 - `NameStabilisedVideo`: Name of the stabilised video.
 - `algorithms`: List of algorithms to use for feature detection.
 You can use up to two algorithms at the same time. e.g.: ['FAST']. ['FAST', 'KAZE'].